imutig/Maybee/README_NEW.md

 ## 🌟 Overview

-**MaybeBot** is a modern, feature-rich Discord bot designed for comprehensive server management with enterprise-grade reliability.
+**Maybee** is a modern, feature-rich Discord bot designed for comprehensive server management with enterprise-grade reliability.
 Built with cutting-edge technologies and featuring a professional web dashboard, it offers both Discord commands and web-based configuration for ultimate flexibility.

 ### 🚀 Key Highlights